 In addition to our members attendance at district meetings and state conventions, several women have taken an active role at the state level: Past CSWC President Alice Jackson was recognized as GFWC Florida Clubwoman of the Year; Past CSWC Presidents Sandy Novak, Kathy Laux and Carol Johnson are Past District Directors who have gone on to become State chairmen; former members Past CSWC Presidents Lois Porterfield and June Buckley also served as District Directors.
 The club counts among its members two GFWC Florida Past Presidents Charlyne Carruth (2004-06) and Bert Alberti (1994-96), who is also a CSWC Past President; both women have served in various positions at the state, regional, and/or national levels since their state presidencies.
 Our two long-term woman's club members are Bert Alberti, 60 years, and Alice Jackson, 51 years.
 The knowledge and experience of all these women enrich our club.

 Coral Springs residency is not a membership requirement.
 Currently Florida cities represented within the club are Coral Springs, Coconut Creek, Deerfield Beach, Margate, Lauderdale Lakes, Parkland, Pembroke Pines, and Pompano Beach; membership also includes associate members in Boynton Beach, FL, Hanover, NH, and Waterbury, CT.

 The club continues to draw from a diverse population and welcomes into membership those women who enjoy social contacts with other area women and have an interest in the club’s original objective of using a group effort to effect the quality of life in Coral Springs and in the community-at-large.

-At the annual state conventions in Orlando, Florida, GFWC Coral Springs Woman's Club has been named Best in Membership Category, the seventh time in the last eleven years (2019) that CSWC has accepted this award.
+At the annual state conventions in Orlando, Florida, GFWC Coral Springs Woman's Club has been named Best in Membership Category many times over the last several years.